Xie-Hui/Architecture-Thesis-Proposal/README.md

 ## Thesis

 The traditional developer-lead high-density condo development mode will inevitably lead to creating more and more homogeneous (as a result of commoditization), responsive-less and unaffordable housing (high development cost and high rate of investment).
 As an alternative approach, the bottom-up, distributed system will offer a more dynamic, responsive housing develop strategy for both individual users and broader context.
-Through reposition the architects' role in design from drawing-driven to algorithm-driven, the condo design process will also become more efficient and hence more accessible.
+Through reposition the architect's' role in design from drawing-driven to algorithm-driven, the condo design process will also become more efficient and hence more accessible.

 ## Antithesis

 - ### Goal
 Because the fundamental goal for tradition developer-lead high-density condo development is to maximize the profit for the developer, the design of the condos is treated more as commodity rather than living spaces for the actual users.
-This commoditization will inevitablly lead to more homogeneous spatial configuration (to increase the market liquidity and decrease the design cost) which is hard to give way to higher level of customizations for individual users and community-driven development.
+This commoditization will inevitably lead to more homogeneous spatial configuration (to increase the market liquidity and decrease the design cost) which is hard to give way to higher level of customizations for individual users and community-driven development.
 - ### Process
 Another problem with the typical approach is the top-down develop/design decision-making model.
-In this hiarachical model the developers are on top of the decision-making tree while the actual users are on the bottom and only have the choice to choose from limited options.
+In this hierarchical model the developers are on top of the decision-making tree while the actual users are on the bottom and only have the choice to choose from limited options.
 Two problems raised from this approach:
   - #### expensive develop cost.
-      Because of the top-down hiarachy, any changes on top of the decistion-making tree will affect all the decisions below.
+      Because of the top-down hierarchy, any changes on top of the decision-making tree will affect all the decisions below.
 This will cause a lot of resources (time, design power) to make adjustment/new decisions.
 As a result, the develop cost will be very high which add up to the total cost of condos.
   - #### responsive-less to users.
       Because of the high cost of development fee and the bottom position on the decision-making tree, the actual users have little or no contribution to the develop/design process.
-As a result, the design of the condo cannot address the personal and social requirement of each user and further more, cannot be responsive to the local context.
+As a result, the design of the condo cannot address the personal and social requirement of each user and furthermore, cannot be responsive to the local context.

 ## Literature Review

 Over the last few decades, the gap between those who produce and use housing has significantly increased.
-Citys like Vancouver are characterised by a singularity of big developers offering one-size-fits-all housing and an increasing lack of affordability with only 20% of the population being financially able to build a house.
+Cities like Vancouver are characterised by a singularity of big developers offering one-size-fits-all housing and an increasing lack of affordability with only 20% of the population being financially able to build a house.
 Contemporary modes of production have aroused a lot questioning.

 #### global urbanization

--more people move the city, we need more housing -current development modal since industrial revolution -current architectural design model since industrial revolution
+-more people move the city, we need more housing -current development model since industrial revolution -current architectural design model since industrial revolution

-#### Current mass housing development models and their historical backgorund
+#### Current mass housing development models and their historical background

 -typical developer-lead mode
 -historical theoretical works